django-cms/django-cms/docs/how_to/apphooks.rst

     Django applications, there is no way we can provide a generic solution for this problem that will always work.

-    The signal is fired **after** a request.
-If you change something via an API you'll need a request for the signal to fire.
+    The signal is fired **after** a request - for example, upon saving a page's settings.
+If you change and apphook's setting via an API the signal won't fire until a subsequent request.

 **************************************